The Best Mid Range Discs of 2025

 ABC Discs

 ABC Discs presents a duo of midrange discs that are notably user-friendly, appealing to a wide range of players.
 The Mission stands out as a reliable straight flyer, perfect for those precise shots down the fairway.
-On the other hand, the Flying Squirrel offers a delightful understable option, making it an excellent complement to the Mission for those tricky shots requiring a bit more finesse.
+Having a little more flip, the Flying Squirrel is an understable option, making it an excellent complement to the Mission for those tricky shots requiring a bit more finesse.

 Clash Discs

-Clash Discs boasts a quartet of midrange discs, each with its own unique flight characteristics.
-The lineup, ranked by popularity, begins with the Berry, known for its balanced flight, followed by the Peach and Mango, offering varying degrees of stability.
+Clash Discs offers several midrange discs, each with its own flight characteristics.
+The lineup, ranked by popularity, begins with the Berry, known for its stable flight, followed by the Peach and Mango, offering varying degrees of stability.
 The Peppermint rounds out the selection as a go-to overstable approach disc, favored for its reliability in windy conditions.

 Divergent Discs

-Divergent Discs caters especially well to beginners, with a selection that includes neutrally straight, overstable, and very understable midranges.
-The Leviathan leads in sales, offering unmatched understability for those learning the ropes.
+Divergent Discs is another brand that caters to beginners, with a selection that includes neutrally straight, overstable, and very understable midranges.
+The Leviathan leads in sales, offering reliable understability for those learning the ropes.
 Close behind, the Kapre and Kataw provide options for those seeking more stability in their mid-game.

 Doomsday Discs

-Doomsday Discs has quickly become a favorite among disc golf enthusiasts, thanks to its impressive array of midrange discs.
-The Frag, known for its extreme overstability, tops the sales charts, followed by a diverse lineup including the Desolation, Flat Earth, Despair, Wasteland, Scope, Scavenger, and Crisis, each offering unique flight patterns to enhance any player’s game.
+Doomsday Discs has quickly become a favorite among disc golf enthusiasts, thanks to its unique company and impressive array of midrange discs.
+The Frag, known for its extreme overstability, tops the sales charts, followed by a diverse lineup including the Desolation, Flat Earth, Despair, Wasteland, Scope, Scavenger, and Crisis, offering a variety of flight patterns to enhance any player’s game.

 Infinite Discs